forvalues i = 1/10 {

 args i

-save file`i', replace
+import delimited filesave file`i', replace

-The args command copies arguments from the command line used to run the do file into macros.
+command copies arguments from the command line used to run the do file into macros.
 If you run:

-stata -b do worker 1
+do worker 1 stata -b

-Then the macro i will contain 1.
+will contain 1.
 That’s how the manager do file will tell this worker which file it is assigned to import.

 And that’s it!
 Note that we don’t need to clear the memory each time because each worker starts in a fresh instance of Stata.